serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 **Jared:** We love you too.

 **David:** Yeah.
 So like what kind of projects are you guys working on over there?

+### What kind of projects are you guys working on over there?

 **Jared:** Oh, man.
 A lot of stuff.
 There's been some larger Serverless projects and some smaller ones.
 And then it's not all Serverless, there's certainly still some containers here and there and some legacy infrastructure and...